Safe as houses.

 Our bank level security and encryption.

-We also have a large amount of network segmentation in our hosting environment.
-This means we split our networks into subnetworks and network segments, so that our network structure isn’t visible from the outside.
+We have a large amount of network segmentation in our hosting environment.
+This means we split our networks into subnetworks and network segments, so our network structure isn’t visible from the outside.
 Almost like concealing your pack of Maltesers by hiding each delicious chocolate sphere in a separate spot in your bedroom.